dotnet/orleans/src/Documentation/Grain-Versioning/Grain-versioning.md

 > [!WARNING]
 > This page describes how to use grain interface versioning.
 The versioning of
-> Grain state it out of scope.
+> Grain state is out of scope.

 ## Overview
 On a given cluster, silos can support different versions of a grain type.